63Klabs/atlantis-cfn-template-repo-for-serverless-deployments/scripts/README.md

 # Scripts Directory

-This directory contains utility scripts for managing AWS CloudFormatio templates using a template and module S3 bucket.
+This directory contains utility scripts for managing AWS CloudFormation templates using a template and module S3 bucket.

-## Prerequisites
+## Prerequisites for Deployments

+### Manual from CLI

-Before using these scripts, ensure you have the following installed:
+Before using these scripts locally, ensure you have the following installed:

 - Python 3.13+
 - AWS CLI configured with appropriate credentials